 Committees

-The City of Oshawa uses a Standing and Advisory Committee structure to assist Council in dealing with municipal matters.
-Standing Committees are held on a four week rotation schedule, and Advisory Committee meetings are held monthly.
+The City of Oshawa uses Standing and Advisory Committees to assist Council in dealing with matters.
+Standing Committee meetings are held every four weeks, and most Advisory Committees meet monthly.

 Standing Committees